Vitiligo

-Vitiligo (/ˌvɪtɪˈlaɪɡoʊ/ VIT-ih-LY-goh) is a chronic autoimmune disorder that causes patches of skin to lose pigment or color.
-The cause of vitiligo is unknown, but it may be related to immune system changes, genetic factors, stress, or sun exposure, and susceptibility to it may be affected by regional environmental risk factors, especially early in life.
-Treatment options include topical medications, light therapy, surgery and cosmetics.
-The condition causes patches of a light peachy color of any size, which can appear on any place on the body; in particular, nonsegmental vitiligo, the common form, tends to progress, affecting more of the skin over time.
-Vitiligo spots on the skin can also vary in pigmentation over long periods, although they will stay in relatively the same areas.
+Vitiligo (/ˌvɪtɪˈlaɪɡoʊ/ VIT-ih-LY-goh) is a chronic autoimmune disorder that causes skin to lose pigment (specifically melanin, which gives the skin color) in patches that vary in size and can appear anywhere on the body.

+The development of vitiligo is linked to aberrant attachments between melanocytes (which produce melanin) and laminins, an extracellular protein.
+The disorder is thought to be caused by immune system changes with potential genetic factors.
+Often first appearing by young adulthood, it may be triggered by environmental factors, sun or chemical exposure, stress, and physical trauma.
+The most common form tends to affect more skin over time.
+Potential treatments include topical immunosuppressants and ultraviolet light therapy, especially 311-nm UVB in combination with antioxidants.
+(Note: UVA carries a higher risk of skin cancer.)

+In antiquity, the disorder was often conflated with leprosy, an infectious disease.
+Some public figures have had vitiligo, such as the singer Michael Jackson, who obscured his condition until it affected his entire body.

 Signs and symptoms

 The only sign of vitiligo is the presence of pale, patchy areas of depigmented skin, which tend to occur on the extremities.
 Some people may experience itching before a new patch appears.
 The patches are initially small, but often grow and change shape.
 When skin lesions occur, they are most prominent on the face, hands, and wrists.
 The loss of skin pigmentation is particularly noticeable around body orifices, such as the mouth, eyes, nostrils, genitalia and umbilicus.
 Some lesions have increased skin pigment around the edges.
+Additionally, the hair of affected areas can turn white or gray due to the loss of melanin.

 Those affected by vitiligo who are stigmatized for their condition may experience depression and similar mood disorders.

+Vitiligo also appears in other mammals, being conspicuous for instance on Arabian horses.